Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Related Work

 \section{Related Work}

-Since Barnes \textit{et al.} \cite{Barnes2021} introduced SSA, several efforts have tried to fully address that task following an end-to-end framework.
-In that initial work, they propose to approach SSA as graph-based dependency parsing by transforming original sentiment graphs into bi-lexical dependency-based representations.
-Then, they directly apply the model by Dozat and Manning \cite{dozat-manning-2018-simpler}: a graph-based dependency parser that processes any sentence with length $n$ in $O(n^2)$ by scoring each possible dependency edge and outputting the high-scoring graph.
-Subsequently, Peng \textit{et al.} \cite{Peng2021} adopted the same encoding strategy and extended the original work by adding a sparse fuzzy attention mechanism to deal with the sparseness of dependency arcs and by exploiting a second-order graph-based parser.
-In particular, they adopted the parser developed by Wang and Tu \cite{wang-etal-2019-second}.
+Since \cite{Barnes2021} introduced SSA, several efforts have tried to fully address that task following an end-to-end framework.
+In that initial work, they propose to approach SSA as dependency graph parsing by transforming original sentiment graphs into bi-lexical dependency-based representations.
+Then, they directly apply the model by \cite{dozat-manning-2018-simpler}: a graph-based parser that processes any sentence with length $n$ in $O(n^2)$ by scoring each possible dependency edge and outputting the high-scoring graph.
+Subsequently, \cite{Peng2021} adopted the same encoding strategy and extended the original work by adding a sparse fuzzy attention mechanism to deal with the sparseness of dependency arcs and by exploiting a second-order graph-based parser.
+In particular, they adopted the parser developed by \cite{wang-etal-2019-second}.
 This model leverages second-order information (such as sibling, co-parent and grandparent relations) and scores sets of arcs to compute the highest-scoring dependency graph in $O(n^3)$.
-While less efficient, the approach developed by Peng \textit{et al.} \cite{Peng2021} delivered substantial gains in accuracy with respect to the original graph-based model.
+While less efficient, the approach developed by \cite{Peng2021} delivered substantial gains in accuracy with respect to the original graph-based model.